ideesculture/WP-CollectiveAccess/README.md

 You need to have php-curl installed and wordpress permalinks option activated.

+IMPORTANT : to allow featured image of the posts (aka header picture), you need to install & activate the Wordpress plugin Default featured image and set a default image for the posts.
+This image will be replaced on each object detailed, whenever an object representation is available.

 ### Installing WP-CollectiveAccess

 Download WP-CollectiveAccess from github & uncompress it inside wp-content/plugins